Satcomwarrior/Mudd-monkies/README.md

 **Available Tools**:
 - `echo`: Test tool that echoes back messages
+- `construct_guidance`: Generates constructability guidance using prompt artifacts and an external LLM runtime
 - More tools coming soon for PDF analysis and construction calculations

 ### Extending the MCP Server